Pedroagrl/Pedroagrl/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I'm 19 years old and currently live in Brazil.
-I'm a beginner in English at the moment, I have experience with Python and starting to develop my knowledge in JavaScript.
+  - 💬 💬 I'm 19 years old and currently live in Brazil.
+I'm a beginner in English, have some experience in back-end with Python, and am beginning to develop my knowledge in Data Science.

   - ⚡I like reading, whether it's a good book, comics, as well as watching movies and playing online games!
 I believe that our personal interests contribute to a more accurate perception of things and to solving problems.
 </details>